Command R+ vs Qwen 3

 Quick take

-- •Qwen 3 is open-weights - free to self-host with no API costs.
-Command R+ requires paid API access.
+- •Qwen 3 is open-weights (free to self-host); Command R+ is paid API only.

 Specs comparison